 Fariba Adelkhah and Roland Marchal, both researchers at Sciences Po, were arrested in Iran in early June 2019.
-They have remained in incarceration since.
-Fariba Adelkhah began an unlimited hunger strike late December 2019.

 Who is Fariba Adelkhah?

 Fariba Adelkhah was born in 1959 in the Iranian province of Khorassan (a region that fronts the border with Afghanistan).
 She came to France in 1977 to pursue her university education, first at the University of Strasbourg and then at the School of Advanced Studies in the Social Sciences (EHESS).
 A specialist in social anthropology and the political anthropology of post-revolutionary Iran, Adelkhah has been a researcher at the Centre for International Research since 1993.
 Her early work considered the position of women in the Islamic Revolution, culminating in her first publication, Revolution under the Veil: Islamic Women of Iran (Karthala, 1991).
 Her current research examines the movement of Shia clerics between Afghanistan, Iran and Iraq.
 A researcher of the field, renowned and respected among peers internationally, Fariba Adelkhah is a member of various academic committees and of the journals, Iranian Studies and Revue des mondes musulmans de la Méditerranée.